jorgedb98/SBI/README.md

 ## 5.2.
 Evaluation for 2O61
 When comparing the native model to the complex built using the program and superimposing it several things can be noticed.

-First, looking at figure 8, there is not a complete reference model for the 2O61 complex, because we are missing some native parts (red) in places were we have modeled (blue).
-Once, superimposed, the superimpositions is not enitrely good, however minor differences appear in the superimposed chains.
-Nonethelss, there are some chains missing in our model in comparison to what we can find in the native one.
-When running the program, if verboes options set, one may notice that several chains are skipped either for high number of clashes or because of the RMSD.
-Howeveer, improving the RMSD did not show any improvement in the modle (not shown in figures, but tested).
+First, looking at figure 8, there is not a complete reference model for the 2O61 complex, because we are missing some native parts (red) in places were we have modelled (blue).
+Once, superimposed, the superimpositions is not entirely good, however minor differences appear in the superimposed chains.
+Nonetheless, there are some chains missing in our model in comparison to what we can find in the native one.
+When running the program, if verbose options set, one may notice that several chains are skipped either for high number of clashes or because of the RMSD.
+However, improving the RMSD did not show any improvement in the modlel (not shown in figures, but tested).

 We would also like to remark the format of the input files for this examples.
-Some of them contains HETATM in some nucleotides for the DNA chian, which lead to different size the reference atoms and atoms to add when it came to superimposition.
+Some of them contains HETATM in some nucleotides for the DNA chain, which lead to different size the reference atoms and atoms to add when it came to superimposition.
 Due to this length difference, those files had to be skipped.
-Besides, when trying to replace the apparently incorrect HETATM with ATOM follwed by the correct number of spaces in order to keep track of the correct pdb format, an error message for wrong coordinates prompetd, stoping us from adding these files anyways.
+Besides, when trying to replace the apparently incorrect HETATM with ATOM followd by the correct number of spaces in order to keep track of the correct pdb format, an error message for wrong coordinates prompted, stoping us from adding these files anyways.
 This problem also helps to explain the difference in terms of number of chains between our model and the native complex.

 <img src="./img/2O61_eval.png" alt="1gzx_eval" width="300"/>
 __Figure 8:__ _Our model and the reference structure for 2O61 superimposed (blue=our model, red = reference from pdb)._